Skip to Content

 Method

-3. Bake the meatballs for about 25 minutes, or until browned and cooked through.
+3. Bake the meatballs for about 20 minutes, or until browned and the internal temperature reaches 165°F on an instant read thermometor.

-4. Bring a large pot of water to a boil over high heat and salt it.
+4. Meanwhile, bring a large pot of water to a boil over high heat and salt it.
 Cook the pasta until al dente according to the package instructions.
+Turn off the heat.
+Reserve 1/2 cup pasta water.
 Drain.

-5. Transfer the pasta back to the large pot and add as much broccoli pesto as desired, along with a little olive oil (if needed) and toss to combine.
+5. Transfer the pasta back to the large pot and add as much broccoli pesto as desired and toss to combine.
+Use the pasta water (1 tablespoon at a time) or a little olive oil to thin the sauce to desired consistence.
 Divide the pasta into bowls, top with meatballs.
 Serve with additional parmesan and freshly cracked black pepper.

 Nutrition Info